 You can view your transfer details from your online Square Dashboard or the Square Point of Sale app.
 Review this quick guide to discover valuable transfer-reporting tools.

-Identify Payments Included In Deposits
+Identify Payments Included in Transfers

-- Use the date-selector tool at the top-left of the page to refine the date range of your deposit search.
+- Use the date-selector tool at the top-left of the page to refine the date range of your transfer search.
 Note: Click the middle of the date-selector tool to see a full calendar view.

 From your Square Point of Sale app:

-Download Your Deposit History
+Download Your Transfer History